franciscorotea/Lamb-Wave-Dispersion/README.md

 `antisym_style`: A dictionary with [matplotlib kwargs](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.plot.html) to modify the antisymmetric curves (to change color, linewidth, linestyle, etc.).

 * ***Wave Structure***

+To generate a plot of the wave structure (i.e., the displacement profile across the thickness of the plate), you can use:

 ```python
 alum.plot_wave_structure(mode='A0', nrows=3, ncols=2, fd=[500, 1000, 1500, 2000, 2500, 3000])